[Why you should choose Joomla] The power of Joomla functionality

 You also have the tagging system with metadata support in Joomla to facilitate your site’s SEO.

-Moreover, through each Joomla version, there's much hard work to make it become a super user friendly as well as search engine friendly CMS.
+Moreover, through each Joomla version, there's much less work to make it become a super user-friendly as well as search engine friendly CMS.

 Next time, let’s discuss about Joomla power in its security.
 Don’t miss it!

 Full series of Why you should choose Joomla: